Analyzing Builders FirstSource's Unusual Options Activity | Benzinga

 Analyzing Builders FirstSource's Unusual Options Activity

-Shares of Builders FirstSource (NYSE:BLDR) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $46.2.
+On Thursday, shares of Builders FirstSource (NYSE:BLDR) saw unusual options activity.
+After the option alert, the stock price moved up to $47.87.

 - Sentiment: BEARISH